The last thing that comes to mind when thinking of Japan is terrorist attacks perpetrated by some group of fanatics.

 By mid-afternoon, the slightly affected victims recovered from vision problems and were discharged from the hospital.

 Most of the remaining patients were well enough to go home the next day, and within a week only a few critical patients remained in the hospital.
-The death toll on the day of the attack was eight.

-This provoked major disturbances and widespread fear in a society that had previously been perceived as virtually crime-free.
+The attack provoked major disturbances and widespread fear in a society that had previously been perceived as virtually crime-free.

 The Japanese parliament rejected a request to ban the group.
-However, Public Security received funding to monitor the group and reduce the activities of those involved.
+However, public security received funding to monitor the group and reduce the activities of those involved.

-Subsequently, 189 members were charged, 5 were sentenced to life imprisonment, 13 were sentenced to death, 80 were sentenced to varying terms, 87 had suspended sentences, 2 were fined, and one was found innocent.
+Subsequently, 189 members were charged: 5 were sentenced to life imprisonment, 13 were sentenced to death, 80 were sentenced to varying terms, 87 had suspended sentences, 2 were fined, and one was found innocent.